mitdbg/fastdeepnets/journal.md

 ## Delivrables

-- [ ] Find potential algorithms that would have such properties
+- [x] Find potential algorithms that would have such properties
+  - Algorithm:
+    1. Choose a block size `m`
+    2. Train one network M1 with a size of size `m`.
+Start with a very low penalty and increase it until the network is almost 0 size
+    3. Generate a new random network `MC` of size `m` and train it to fit `labels - M1(input)`.
+Starting with low penalty, train until convergence
+    4. Increase the penalty, train until convergence, if training accuracy is lower than `M1` keep the previous `MC` and set `M1 = M1 + MC` nad go to step 3 , otherwise repeat step 4
 - [ ] Implement in pytorch
 - [ ] Generate plots
 - [ ] Interpretation